 “I am driven and upon finishing my undergraduate I want to pursue my Postgraduate degree in Financial Mathematics while writing my board certification exams from ASSA (Actuarial Society of South Africa) and CFA (Chartered Financial Analyst) institute.”

 Donations of books and stationary were brought out by TWT riders in 2015 for Boshchdraai Primary School, which 140 children now attend.

-TWT supporters have kindly bought gifts of pens and pencils.
+TWT supporters kindly bought the school gifts of pens and pencils in 2018 and 2019

 TWT is supporting the Waterberg Living Museum established by Clive Walker and his son Anton Walker for local school children and visitors to the area by purchasing outdoor furniture and information boards.

 Thanks to those who sponsored Sam Whitbread and his friends on their Rickshaw Run through India, TWT was able to send £1,000 to Save The Waterberg Rhino for the purchase of equipment for the anti-poaching unit and local Police Force.

 TWT is now helping Save The Waterberg Rhino to purchase high-tech security initiative equipment with a network of 34 night-vision cameras to help guard wilderness areas from the threat of poaching.
 They need to be erected on concrete poles: